 - Smoother communication and fewer misunderstandings

-- A positive and inclusive work culture
+- Positive and inclusive work cultures

-- A truly diverse and understanding team
+- Truly diverse and understanding teams

-- Happier international client and customer base
+- Happier international client and customer bases

 - A focus on mutual respect